Corn Succotash

 Prep Time 10 minutes

-Summer is our favorite time of the year to enjoy all the classic favorites like Easy Pulled PorkBBQ Pulled Chicken and Best EVER Baked Beans.
+Summer is the best time of the year to enjoy all the cookout favorites like Easy Pulled PorkBBQ Pulled Chicken, and Best EVER Baked Beans.
+This Side Dish is the perfect flavorful salad to add to your menu.

 Corn Succotash is side dish that’s perfect for the summer season.
 You can alter it with any vegetables you’d like and you can even leave it completely raw if you’d like (I like swapping cucumber for zucchini when enjoying raw).

-Corn succotash includes corn (raw, frozen or grilled works well), lima beans, bell peppers and onions.
-Lima beans, corn and bell peppers are among the most common ingredients in a corn succotash, but you can certainly be as creative as you’d like with your own recipe.
-Many people enjoy corn succotash with bacon.
+Corn Succotash includes corn (raw, frozen or grilled works well), lima beans, bell peppers and onions.
+These are the most common ingredients in a succotash, but you can certainly be as creative as you’d like with your own recipe.
+Many people enjoy it even more with the addition of bacon.

 Fun Tip!
 Keep the corn cobs that you cut the corn off of.
 These are perfect for making soups/vegetable broths/chowders and add a ton of corn flavor.

-In case you love copycats as much as I do I also have the Cheesecake Factory Copycat version.
+In case you love copycats as much as I do I also have the Cheesecake Factory Copycat version of succotash.
 I was going to just make that recipe for you all but the Cheesecake Factory version doesn’t include lima beans and the spices are unique.

-I wanted to give you all a more classic option with this little mini recipe inside if you want a different option.
+I wanted to give you all a more classic option with this alternative recipe included if you want a different option.

 • 2 tablespoons olive oil